MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/react-native.md

     >```

     > [!NOTE]
     > Whether processing of crashes is automatic or triggered by Javascript methods, crashes are always processed after the restart of the application.
-Crashes cannot be processed at the time the application crashes.
+Crashes can't be processed at the time the application crashes.

 2. Edit the project's `android/app/src/main/assets/appcenter-config.json` and replace the `YOUR_APP_SECRET` placeholder value with your App Center project's application secret.